 Review: Review: StoneDine, Jordan Pine, March 9, 2010

-There are a handful of postings about StoneDine on this site with one describing in detail a customer's frustration with the ordering and pricing process.
-Another poster, however, says that StoneDine is well worth the price and works great.
+There are a handful of postings about StoneDine on GardenWeb.com, with one in particular describing in detail a customer's frustration with the ordering and pricing process.
+A few others contend, however, that StoneDine is well worth the price and works great.

 The Pitch: "Simply rub with a few quick strokes for a hassle-free peeled potato"

 March 2009.
 Tater Mitts resemble ordinary rubber kitchen gloves, but the palms have an abrasive scrubbing surface designed to remove the skin of a potato.
 According to the infomercial, Tater Mitts can peel a potato in eight seconds.
 However, those who put Tater Mitts to the test find that preparation time actually increases because the potatoes need to be boiled first (a step that the infomercial fails to mention).
 Users do say, however, that the gloves protect their hands from nicks and cuts.